tilfin/transgate/README.md

 ## Actors in this framework

 * **Gate** is an endpoint of Input/Output.
 For example, file storage, database or API service.
-* **Transaction** is a work between In/Out Gates and does not know anything opposite gate.
+* **Agent** is a work between In/Out Gates and does not know anything opposite gate.
 * **Item** is a task target unit and an Object or a JSON. `null` indicates a terminator.

 ## Install